 Now that vacation rentals are open, what should I be aware of before I head out on vacation?

-While we are all excited that vacation rentals in North Carolina & South Carolina are opening up, whether you are heading to the beach or the mountains there are some things you normally would not consider in preparing for your vacation that you need to take into account in 2020.
+While we are all excited that vacation rentals in North Carolina & South Carolina are open, whether you are heading to the beach or the mountains there are some things you normally would not consider in preparing for your vacation that you need to take into account.
 We are in unprecedented times and there may be complications to travel in light of COVID-19.
 But proper preparation can make your vacation much more enjoyable.

-While there is no requirement for wearing protective masks in most areas, some retailers may require they be worn inside their stores.
+There may be some requirements for wearing protective masks in some areas, and some retailers may require they be worn inside their stores.
 Be sure to bring your protective masks with you when traveling or shopping.

 As you drive to your vacation destination please remember that some rest areas may not be open along your route.
 We recommend checking traffic conditions, road closures and rest area closures before you leave.
 If you are flying to your vacation destination be alert for flight cancellations or delays.